huggingface/blog/video-encoding.md

 4. These differences themselvses are then compressed spatially.
 5. This compressed data from I-frames, P-frames and B-frames is encoded into a bitstream.
 6. That video bitstream is then packaged into a container format (MP4, MKV, AVI...) along with potentially other bitstreams (audio, subtitles) and metadata.
-7. At this point, some post processing may be applied to reduce compression artifacts and ensure quality.
+7. At this point, additional processing may be applied to reduce any visual distortions caused by compression and to ensure the overall video quality meets desired standards.

 Obviously, this is a high-level summary of what's happening and there are a lot of moving parts and configuration choices to make in this process.
 Logically, we wanted to evaluate the best way of doing it given our needs and constraints, so we built a benchmark to assess this according to a number of criteria.